kadiraio/kadiraio.github.io/_testimonials/2-differential.md

 person: Josh Owens
 avatar: /images/faces/josh.png
 position: Partner
-quote: We install Kadira for most of our production customers, so we can get insight into Meteor.js performance!
+quote: We install Kadira for most of our <em>production customers</em>, so we can get insight into Meteor.js performance.
 ---